Everything under the sun

 The Victorian Government is ensuring Mallee communities continue to be ideal places to live, work and invest, by delivering a range of improvements to public transport, country roads, tourism infrastructure and health facilities, and through initiatives such as Free TAFE for priority courses.

-Locals living in the Mallee will also benefit from $136 million for an additional 500,000 specialist medical appointments in rural and regional Victoria, while families in Buloke will be among the first to access the roll out of universal three-year-old kinder next year.
+Locals living in the Mallee will benefit from investment for an additional 500,000 specialist medical appointments in rural and regional Victoria, while families in Buloke will be among the first to access the roll out of universal three-year-old kinder.

 Learn more about why the shires, towns and cities of the Mallee are great places to live, work and invest below.